Fast-Reconfiguring Liquid-Crystal RIS for Pervasive Wireless Networks

-We consider a system consisting of a \gls{BS}, a set of $ L $ \glspl{MT}, and a planar \gls{lcs} that is located in the far-field relative to the \gls{BS} and \glspl{MT}.
-The \gls{lcs} is centered at location $ (0,0) $ in the $xz$-plane and has $ N_\mathrm{x} $ unit cells per row and $ N_\mathrm{z} $ unit cells per column, making a total of $ N = N_\mathrm{x} N_\mathrm{z} $ unit cells.
-Each of the unit cells has a constant modulus and a tunable phase.
+We consider a system comprising a base station (BS), a set of $ L $ mobile terminals (MTs), and a planar LC-RIS that is located in the far-field relative to the BS and MTs.
+The LC-RIS is centered at location $ (0,0,0) $ in the $xz$-plane and has $ N_\mathrm{x} $ unit-cells per row and $ N_\mathrm{z} $ unit-cells per column, making a total of $ N = N_\mathrm{x} N_\mathrm{z} $ unit-cells.
+Each of the unit-cells has a constant modulus and a tunable phase.

-The \gls{BS} has an in-built set of predefined beams, each pointing to a different angle relative to the \gls{lcs}.
-In the event of a blockage between the \gls{BS} and \glspl{MT}, as depicted in~\autoref{figure_system_model}, the \gls{BS} employs one of the in-built beams to serve the \glspl{MT} using the \gls{lcs} as a reflector.
-We assume that the beam used by the \gls{BS} remains fixed for some time interval $ \mathcal{T} = \left[ t_\mathrm{a}, t_\mathrm{b} \right] $.
-Since the \gls{BS} serves one \gls{MT} at a time, the \gls{lcs} must be reconfigured at every time instant $ t_l \in \mathcal{T} $, $ \forall l \in \mathcal{L} = \left\lbrace 1, \dots, L \right\rbrace $, in order to reflect the received signals towards the $ l $-th \gls{MT} of interest.
-Thus, for each time instant $ t_l $, a beam $ \hat{\mathbf{x}}_l $ for the \gls{lcs} is to be designed.
+The BS is equipped with a set of predefined beams, each oriented toward a different angle relative to the LC-RIS.
+In the event of a blockage between the BS and MTs, as illustrated in~Fig. \ref{figure_system_model}, the BS selects one of these beams to serve the MTs, using the LC-RIS as a reflector.
+We assume that the selected beam remains fixed over a transmission interval during which the MTs are served.
+Since the BS serves one MT at a time, the LC-RIS must be reconfigured to reflect the received signals toward the corresponding $l $-th MT, where $ l \in \mathcal{L} = \left\lbrace 1, \dots, L \right\rbrace $.